-To BYOD or not to BYOD—that is the question that dominates internal communication departments around the world and sparks fires of discussion all over the Internet.
-If you’re one of those people who’ve lost sleep pondering this very topic, then this is the blog for you.
+To BYOD or not to BYOD—that is the question that still dominates internal communication departments around the world.
+If you’ve spent any time at all pondering this very topic, then this is the blog for you.

 Mobile communication has been a best practice in our private lives for some time now, and the trend is flooding the corporate environment.
 More and more companies are establishing mobile-first internal communication channels and are asking themselves which devices serve them best.

-For companies with high numbers of non-desk workers, the discussion around BYOD is especially important.
-Allowing a remote workforce to use their personal mobile devices provides a means for enabling companies to bridge the sometimes wide communication gap between desk-bound employees and their non-desk counterparts.
+For companies with high numbers of non-desk workers, the discussion surrounding BYOD is especially important.
+Allowing a remote workforce to use their personal mobile devices enables companies to bridge the sometimes wide communication gap between desk-bound employees and their non-desk counterparts.
 But is it really a good idea to allow private devices at work?
 Aren’t they a distraction?

 The numbers say no. In fact, the story they tell points to the astounding success of private smartphones in the corporate environment.